FacuM/android_scriptmaker/README.md

 * Open a terminal app in your device (or run *adb shell* from your computer).

-* Type *cd /* .
-This step is completely optional, the script detects where you're automatically.
+* This step is completely optional, the script detects where you're automatically, but if you belive it's mandatory, do it: type *cd /*

 * Type *sh /sdcard/android_scriptmaker*